octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 };
 ```

-The execution returns some pieces of information (such as the contract address, the cost ...)
+The execution returns some pieces of information, such as the contract address, the cost ...

 ##### Network
 It can be useful to deploy a smart contract differently according to the network.
 For instance, if the storage holds an administator address, it's likely to be different on the mainnet and on testnet.
 The migration can be branched according to the network, like this: